 Dutch director Suzanne Raes talks to SEE NL about her new feature doc about the members of an eccentric, brilliant and sometimes dysfunctional English upper-class family coming to terms with their childhood as they prepare to pack up and leave their ancient, expansive, sprawling home in Oxfordshire.
+This interview was conducted before Sheffield Doc Fest and has now been republished as the film is part of IDFA 2024.

 Still: Where Dragons Live - Suzanne Raes